International students: all you need to know

 Private insurance?

-Since subsidies are only paid until the age of 25, your contribution will be much more expensive once you become 25 since you will have to pay the full costs of private medical insurance.
-We therefore recommend you to pick a public health insurance to avoid unexpected and unavoidable costs in the future (it very hard to change system from private to public insurance once you made the choice).
+Since subsidies are only paid until the age of 25, your contribution will be much more expensive once you turn 25, as you will have to pay the full cost of private health insurance.
+We therefore recommend that you choose public health insurance to avoid unexpected and unavoidable costs in the future (it is very difficult to change from private to public health insurance once you have made your choice).

 Limits

-You should be aware that student health insurance is valid until the end of the 14th semester and only before you reach 30 years old.
-You will need to take compulsory insurance at the regular rate once you turn 30.
+You should be aware that student health insurance is valid until the age of 30.
+Once you reach the age of 30, you will be required to purchase insurance at the regular rate.

 Going abroad

-If you are still enrolled in Germany during your stay abroad, your health insurance will cover you in all countries with which a social security agreement exists (e.g. in all EU/EEA countries).
-You can obtain a corresponding entitlement certificate from your health insurance fund to.
-This certificate entitles you to all statutory health insurance benefits in the host country during the semester or stay abroad.
+If you are still insured in Germany during your stay abroad, your health insurance will cover you in all countries with which there is a social security agreement (e.g. all EU/EEA countries).
+You can obtain a certificate of eligibility from your health insurance company.
+This certificate entitles you to all statutory health insurance benefits in the host country during your semester or stay abroad.

-Within many countries, e.g. the USA, there are no social security agreements with the German federal government.
-In this case, it is essential that you take private health insurance for the duration of your stay, as there would usually be no entitlement to benefits in the event of illness.
+Many countries, such as the USA, do not have a social security agreement with the German government.
+In this case, it is imperative that you take out a private health insurance policy for the duration of your stay, as there is usually no entitlement to benefits in the event of illness.

-(It is certainly best to insure every stay abroad with a private international health insurance policy.
-If you fall ill abroad, your own contributions for medical or stationary treatment and, if necessary, the costs of medically necessary repatriation are covered by a private international health insurance.
-The statutory health insurance funds are not allowed to reimburse the costs for return transport).
+(It is best to purchase private international health insurance for every trip abroad.
+If you fall ill abroad, your own contributions to medical or inpatient treatment and, if necessary, the costs of medically necessary repatriation are covered by private international health insurance.
+Statutory health insurance does not cover repatriation costs).

 Having a student job or an internship

-Students on a job or internship are treated differently in the social insurance system depending on their job status.
+Students with jobs or internships are treated differently in the social security system, depending on their employment status.

-Most student employment will be subject to pension insurance (indexed on the revenue) but its subjection to the rest of potential contributions (health, nursing care and unemployment insurance) depends on several factors.
-A student job will be subject to regular compulsory insurance contributions if:
+Most student jobs will be subject to pension insurance (indexed to income), but their subjection to the rest of the potential contributions (health, nursing care and unemployment insurance) depends on several factors.
+A student job is subject to regular compulsory insurance contributions if

-- the employment goes beyond three months, lasts more than 20 hours per week and is not limited to the semester break.
+- the employment lasts more than three months, exceeds 20 hours per week and is not limited to semester breaks.

-- a student is employed for more than 26 weeks in the course of a year.
-This takes into account all jobs with a weekly working time of more than 20 hours.
+- A student is employed for more than 26 weeks in a year.
+This includes all jobs with more than 20 hours per week.

-If your student job checks none of those criteria, you are exempted of paying a compulsory insurance contribution based on your revenue.
+If your student job does not meet any of these criteria, you are exempt from paying social security contributions based on your income.